-Currently, the provost/executive vice president is the chief administrator for the academic affairs office.
-The provost/executive vice president shares academic affairs leadership with an associate provost of instruction and an associate provost for faculty development and scholarship.
-The staff also includes an assistant vice president for diversity and intercultural relations, a director for sponsored programs, a director for institutional research, an assistant to the vice president, an accounting specialist, and a program coordinator.
+The provost & executive vice president is the chief administrator for the academic affairs office which includes the associate provost, a director for sponsored programs, an assistant to the vice president, an accounting specialist and a program coordinator.

-The following offices/divisions of the institution report to the provost/executive vice president: all academic programs/departments, including the School of Education and the Core program, the registrar, the library, instructional resources, the School of Business, the College of Arts & Sciences, international services including the off-campus study and exchange programs, the honors program, the writing center, continuing studies, and the Weyerhaeuser Center for Christian Faith & Learning.
+The following offices/divisions of the institution report to the provost & executive vice president: all academic programs/departments, including the College of Arts and Sciences, the School of Education, the School of Business, the School of Continuing Studies, the core program, the registrar, instructional resources and the library.

 The academic affairs office works with the faculty in developing and overseeing curriculum programs, faculty contractual matters, the faculty handbook, faculty development, and faculty evaluations.
 This includes allocation and control of all financial resources for the academic sector of the university.